-The pediatrician may suggest:
+To reduce reflux symptoms, your pediatrician may suggest:

 You also may be referred to a pediatric gastroenterologist.
 Sometimes further testing is necessary.

 Reflux esophagitis is a type of esophagitis associated with GERD.
-It’s caused by stomach acid backing up into the esophagus, damaging the tissues and often causes heartburn.
+It’s caused by stomach acid backing up into the esophagus.
+This damages the esophageal tissues.
+It often causes heartburn, which may become chronic.

 Written by: Healthline Editorial Team